MaxBush6299/agentarium/.github/instructions.md

 Stream responses to the frontend and record runs/steps in Cosmos DB.

 Prefer the Responses API with GPT-5; fallback to GPT-4.1.

+When committing, use [frontend] to deploy frontend code, [backend] for backend code, or [all] for both.